masterhorn/docs/_docs/tutorials/Volumes.md

 In opened dropdown menu click on `Attach Volume` option.

-{% include alert.html type="info" title="Note:" content="For volume which has status available "Detach Volume" button will be disabled." %}
+{% include alert.html type="info" title="Note:" content="For volume which has status available Detach Volume button will be disabled." %}

 ![](../../assets/img/Volumes/volume_page_12.png)